Emergency Medical Care, Bachelor of Science with a Concentration in Paramedical Clinic/FSE (B.S.)

 - Students must maintain a minimum GPA of 2.0 on a 4.0 scale.

-- Students must purchase and maintain the student liability insurance prior to enrollment in
+- Students must purchase and maintain student liability insurance prior to enrollment in

-Course List Code Title Hours EMC 110 Introduction to Emergency Medical Care 3 EMC 115 Basic Clinical/Field Experience 2 EMC 342 Advanced Clinical I 3 EMC 352 Advanced Clinical II 3 EMC 360 Advanced Field Internship 2 EMC 362 Advanced Field Internship II 4
+Course List Code Title Hours EMC 110 Emergency Medical Technician 3 EMC 115 Basic Clinical/Field Experience 2 EMC 342 Advanced Clinical I 3 EMC 352 Advanced Clinical II 3 EMC 360 Advanced Field Internship 2 EMC 362 Advanced Field Internship II 4

 - All transfer credit evaluation and program approval must be completed prior to the application deadline.

 CIP Code: 51.0904